maskopav/web_app_test_react/README.md

 ## Task Factory

-All tasks are created through a single factory
+All tasks are created through a single factory - it is done automatically inside App.jsx
 Example:
 ```js
 export const TASKS = [